voroniys/opendkim-milter/README.md

 - `user_options` - array, optional, provides list of additional options for the opendkim.
 See examples bellow.
 - `owner` - string, optional, defaults to `opendkim`.
 Allows to run opendkim service as another user.
 - `group` - string, optional, defaults to `opendkim`.
 Allows to run opendkim service with different group, for instance `postfix`
+- `databag_defaults` - hash, optional.
+Contains the default values for `databag_files` items.
+It allows to specify common for all databag files parameters in one place only.
+See examples bellow.
 - `databag_files` - optional, hash with keys and other additional files that needs to be fetched from (encrypted) databag or chef-vault.
 Key of the hash is the path name of the file relative to `base_path`.
-The value is also hash with 2 essentional and 1 optional fields:
+The value is also hash with 3 essentional and 1 optional fields:
   - `databag` - name of the databag or vault
   - `item` - name of the item in databag or vault
+  - `field` - name of the field in databag item
   - `mode` - optional, defaults to `0640`, access mode for the file
 - `config_files` - optional, hash with keys and other additional files which provided directly via attributes.
 Key of the hash is the path name of the file relative to `base_path`.
 The value can be string, array or hash of `key: value` pairs.